wesleycode/my_sql_large_table_migrator/README.md

 5) Run "dev" script to migrate

 The app will take a batch of your rows to insert without create a hell inside your server

+Ps.: Yep, it works on "mdl_logstore_standard_log", you can do all this steps to reduce the size of your table;